José Adrián Bonilla

-José Adrián Bonilla Bonilla (born April 28, 1978, in Paraíso, Costa Rica) is a Costa Rican former professional road bicycle racer.
+José Adrián Bonilla Bonilla (born April 28, 1978) is a Costa Rican former professional road bicycle racer.
 He competed at the 2000 Summer Olympics and the 2004 Summer Olympics.
 He debuted professionally in 2004 with the team Comunidad Valenciana.

-In 2006, during the Operación Puerto doping case, he was identified as the client of a doping traffic network led by Eufemiano Fuentes, under the code name Bonilla Alfredo.
+In 2006, during the Operación Puerto doping case by the Spanish police, he was identified as the client of a doping traffic network led by Eufemiano Fuentes, under the code name Bonilla Alfredo.
 Bonilla was not sanctioned by the Spanish government since doping was not a crime at the time.
 He did not receive any other sanction either since the judge assigned to the case refused to share the case's evidence with the World Anti-Doping Agency or the Union Cycliste Internationale.
 Spanish court 31 later cleared him and all the other members of Comunidad Valenciana of any involvement in the case.
 On a document dated 28 July 2006 the court's secretary made clear none of the team members were found guilty of doping.